sugar-org/sugar/docs/swarm.md

 Most swarm commands accept the following common options:

 - `--profile`: Specify the profile name to use
-- `--options`: Pass additional options to the underlying Docker command
+- `-- `: Pass additional options to the underlying Docker command
 - `--services`: Specify a comma-separated list of services
 - `--all`: Apply the command to all services
 - `--stack`: Specify a stack name for stack operations